 Which approach works best for hybrid or remote IT environments?

 Intune is best for hybrid or remote environments because it manages devices over the internet without a VPN.
 Group Policy still fits legacy or on-prem systems that need direct domain control.
+For broader planning guidance, see how to manage devices in hybrid workplaces.

 The real power move?
 Pairing Intune with PDQ Connect.

-With PDQ Connect, gain real-time visibility, deploy software, remediate vulnerabilities, schedule reports, automate maintenance tasks, and access remote devices from one easy-to-use platform.
+With PDQ Connect, get real-time visibility into remote and local devices, deploy software, remediate vulnerabilities, automate routine maintenance, and remotely troubleshoot endpoints from one easy-to-use platform.

 PDQ tools complement Intune and Group Policy by offering simpler on-prem and cloud device management.